laurent-lao/laurent-lao.github.io/docs/intro.md

 This resource repo has been created with the help of Docusaurus and is being hosted as a gh-pages.

+There is also more informal documentation throughout my blog posts such as those [tagged with guide](/blog/tags/guide).

 ## Navigation

 See the sidebar to nagivate between resources.